hashicorp/terraform-provider-aws/README.md

 ## Roadmap

-Our roadmap for expanding support in Terraform for AWS resources can be found in our [Roadmap](ROADMAP.md)
+Our roadmap for expanding support in Terraform for AWS resources can be found in our [Roadmap](ROADMAP.md) which is published quarterly.

 ## Frequently Asked Questions